openedx/edx-ui-toolkit/README.md

 make a pull request from your fork.
 The first time you make a pull request, you may be asked to sign a Contributor Agreement.

-Please refer to our [contributor guidelines](https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst) in the main edx-platform repo for important additional information.
+Please refer to our [contributor guidelines](https://github.com/edx/edx-ui-toolkit/blob/master/CONTRIBUTING.md) for important additional information.

 ## Getting Started